-Rob Doyen is a resident actor/teacher at Stephens, where he teaches Acting, Directing and Musical Theatre.
-He also teaches in the Stephens Summer Theatre Institute (STI) and has spent the last 37 summers at Okoboji Summer Theatre.
-This past summer, he appeared in Blithe Spirit, The Foreigner and Little Shop of Horrors.
-Last year at Stephens, he was featured in A Catered Affair, Inspecting Carol, Uncle Vanya and A Shayna Maidel.
+Rob Doyen is a resident actor/teacher at Stephens, where he teaches Acting and Directing.
+He has spent the last 39 summers at Okoboji Summer Theatre.
+Last summer at Okoboji, Doyen was featured in There Goes the Bride, You Can’t Take it With You and The Odd Couple.
+This past year at the Playhouse, he was featured in Clybourne Park, Hay Fever, A Midsummer Night’s Dream, Vanya, Sonia, Masha and Spike, and Cabaret.
 He earned an M.A. from Illinois State University and a B.F.A. from Stephens College.

 Rusty Elder, Program Coordinator for Music, Instructor of Music

-Rusty Elder is deeply honored to have served the students of Stephens College for more than a decade.
-A recipient of the College’s Distinguished Teaching Award, he supports the Stephens community by instructing courses in Music Theory, Music History, Music Fundamentals, World Music, Rock & Roll and Drum Set.
-As coordinator of music, Elder is excited to work with faculty to expand musical opportunities for Stephens students with new classes and programs.
-A percussionist, Elder also performs for numerous musicals, revues and recitals throughout the year.
-He earned an M.M. and a B.S. from the University of Missouri–Columbia.
+Rusty Elder teaches courses in Music Theory, Music History, Music Fundamentals, World Music, Rock & Roll and Drum Set.
+As coordinator of the Stephens Music program, he is excited to work with faculty to expand musical opportunities for Stephens students with new classes and programs.
+Elder, a percussionist, performs for numerous musicals, revues and recitals throughout the year.
+He has received the Stephens College Distinguished Teaching Award.
+He earned an M.M. and a B.S. from the University of Missouri-Columbia.

-Pamela Ellsworth-Smith teaches voice at Stephens and is the director of the Velvetones, Stephens’ vocal jazz ensemble, who recently performed at the Bluebird Cafe in Nashville, Tenn., and the Jazz Standard in New York.
+Pamela Ellsworth-Smith teaches voice at Stephens and is the director of The Velvetones, Stephens’ vocal jazz ensemble, who recently performed at the Bluebird Cafe in Nashville, Tenn., and the Jazz Standard in New York.
 The group made its Carnegie Hall debut in 2004.
-She is the artistic director of the Stephens Summer Musical Camps for elementary and middle school students.
-Ellsworth-Smith has performed roles with New Orleans Opera Company and Santa Barbara Civic Light Opera, as well as regional companies on the West Coast.
-She has studied and performed at The Mozarteum in Salzburg, Austria.
-She has been an active adjudicator for voice/choral festivals and taught master classes in various high schools in the Midwest.
+She also directs Stephens’ A Class Act: Musical Theatre Troupe.
+Ellsworth-Smith is the artistic director of the Stephens Summer Musical Camps for middle school through high school students.
+She has performed roles with New Orleans Opera Company and Santa Barbara Civic Light Opera, as well as regional companies on the West Coast.
+Ellsworth-Smith has studied and performed at The Mozarteum in Salzburg, Austria.
+She has been appointed as the Missouri District Governor for the National Association of Teachers of Singing.
+Ellsworth-Smith has been an active adjudicator for voice/choral festivals and taught master classes in various high schools in the Midwest.
 Her students have attained high honors in regional and national competitions, performing in professional companies and apprenticeship programs across the United States.
 She earned an M.M. from Loyola University and a B.M.E. from Arkansas State University.

-Before teaching at Stephens, Elizabeth Hartwell was the Louisville Ballet School Director from 2004 to 2008, following a long tenure as principal dancer with the Louisville Ballet.
-Concurrently, she was artistic director of the Louisville Ballet Youth Ensemble, an honor company with the Southeastern Ballet Association.
-From 1996 to 2004, she served on the faculty of the Kentucky Governor’s School for the Arts and the Louisville Ballet School.
-Early on, Hartwell was a member of the Pittsburgh Ballet Theatre, Cincinnati Ballet and Chicago Ballet companies, and later performed in the summer months as the ballet soloist with the Cincinnati Opera, from 1987-1995.
-She received the 2004 Kentucky Governor’s Award for Artist of the Year, for Lifetime Achievement.
-She has performed the title role in many full-length classics, including “Giselle,” “Swan Lake,” “Cinderella” and “The Sleeping Beauty.”
-She also received high acclaim for her portrayals as Kitri in “Don Quioxté,” Swanhilda in “Coppélia,” and leading roles in important works such as Anthony Tudor’s “Echoing of Trumpets,” Mikhail Fokine’s “The Firebird” and “Petrushka,” and George Balanchine’s “Serenade” and “The Steadfast Tin Soldier.”
-This year, Hartwell continues her advanced somatic studies in the Franklin Method.
-She holds two certifications as a Franklin Method Movement Educator, earned directly from the founder, Eric Franklin.
+Elizabeth Hartwell teaches classical ballet technique and repertoire courses at Stephens and served as the artistic director of Stephens Summer Dance in 2014 and 2015.
+She was the Louisville Ballet School director, after a long tenure as principal dancer with the company.
+Hartwell was artistic director of the Louisville Ballet Youth Ensemble, an honor company with the Southeastern Ballet Association, and has served on the faculty of the Kentucky Governor’s School for the Arts and the Louisville Ballet School.
+Early on, Hartwell was a member of the Pittsburgh Ballet Theatre, Cincinnati Ballet and Chicago Ballet companies, and a ballet soloist with the Cincinnati Opera.
+She received the 2004 Kentucky Governor’s Award for Artist of the Year, for Lifetime Achievement, for her portrayal of title roles in full-length classics such as “Giselle,” “Swan Lake,” “Cinderella” and “The Sleeping Beauty.”
+She received high acclaim for her role as “Kitri” in “Don Quioxté,” “Swanhilda” in “Coppélia,” and for her leading roles in works such as Anthony Tudor’s “Echoing of Trumpets,” Mikhail Fokine’s “The Firebird” and “Petrushka,” and George Balanchine’s “Serenade” and “The Steadfast Tin Soldier.”
+Hartwell recently became an advanced level Franklin Method Movement Educator after training with Eric Franklin, the creator of the Franklin Method.
 She attended the School for Creative and Performing Arts High School in Cincinnati, Ohio.

 Lamby Hedge, Associate Professor of Theatre Arts

-Lamby Hedge hails from N.Y.C. and boasts a more than 30-year career as a professional director/actor/producer.
-Her directing work has been featured at The Missouri Repertory Theatre, The Mansfield Repertory Theatre, The American Heartland Theatre and the famed Unicorn Theatre, where her direction and choreography of the musical Quilters garnered her a Best of Theatre Award.
-Her professional credits also include a nine-year stint as artistic director of the Marple Theatre; 10 years as artistic director of the Equity touring company, Shakespeare-On-Stage; and directing/choreographing the national tour of the newly revised musical Babes in Toyland.
-Hedge has directed over 65 productions for the Okoboji Summer Theatre, serving as associate artistic director from 2005-2012.
-She serves as artistic director for the Stephens Summer Theatre Institute, coordinating the summer theatre intensives and producing a five-show summer season.
-Her professional acting credits include over 50 leading stage roles as well as appearing in over 100 commercials, industrial films and feature films.
-She is a proud member of the professional actors unions EQUITY, SAG and AFTRA.
-Hedge returns to campus directly from the historic Mt.
-Baker Summer Repertory Theatre, a professional theatre in Bellingham, Wash., where she guest-directed its critically acclaimed production of Talley’s Folly.
-She is the recipient of both the Governor’s Award for Teaching Excellence and the Stephens College Distinguished Teaching Award.
+Lamby Hedge hails from N.Y.C. and boasts a 30-year career as a professional director, actor and producer.
+Her directing credits include The Missouri Repertory Theatre, The American Heartland Theatre, Mount Baker Theatre, and the famed Unicorn Theatre where her direction/choreography won her a Kansas City Drama Desk Best of Theatre Award.
+She also served nine years as artistic director of the Marple Theatre; 10 years as artistic director of the Equity touring company Shakespeare-On-Stage; and artistic director for Okoboji Summer Theatre (65 productions).
+Hedge directed and choreographed the national tour of the newly revised musical Babes in Toyland.
+This summer, Hedge guest directed/choreographed Nunsense for Western Summer Theatre.
+Hedge is the recipient of both the Governor’s Award for Teaching Excellence and the Stephens College Distinguished Teaching Award.
+She is a proud member of Actors’ Equity and SAG-AFTRA.
 She earned an M.F.A. from the University of Pittsburgh and a B.A. from State University of New York, Fredonia.

 Mimi Hedges, Associate Professor, Lighting, Scenic & Properties Design

 Mimi Hedges has served as the interim dean of Performing Arts (2013-2014), director of advising and Liberal Arts (2012-2013), dean of Liberal Arts (2008-2012) and interim chair of Psychology (2009-2012).
 She was a resident scenic designer/scenic artist at Stephens from 2002-2006 and resident and guest designer for over 50 productions at the Okoboji Summer Theatre.
 She has taught and designed at the University of Wyoming and Montana State University, and acted as the head of design and technology for theatre and dance at the University of Montana.
 Hedges has judged for the Iowa Skills/USA VICA competition in graphic design, taught drawing and design in the art department, and designed productions for the music department at Iowa Lakes Community College.
 Her professional credits include designs for the Unicorn Theatre and Young Audiences in Kansas City, Arrow Rock Lyceum Theatre, Tri-Cities Opera, The Montana Rep, Shakespeare in the Parks, and Okoboji Summer Theatre, as well as art direction for the Stephens Summer Film Institute.
+Last fall, Hedges was the scenic designer for Clybourne Park.
+She has taught and designed for the Summer Theatre Institute.
 She earned an M.F.A. from Case Western Reserve University, a B.A. from The College of Wooster and an A.S. from Iowa Lakes Community College.

 Herbert Moore, Scene Shop Foreman

-A 2008 graduate, Herbert Moore just completed his seventh summer at the Okoboji Summer Theatre, which includes several years as the assistant to the director of production.
+A 2008 Stephens College graduate, Herbert Moore just completed his ninth summer at the Okoboji Summer Theatre, which includes several years as the assistant to the director of production, lighting supervisor and facilities manager.
 His previous work includes stage staff for Royal Caribbean International and as an electrician for Dallas Theater Center and Kansas City Repertory Theatre.
 He earned a B.F.A. from Stephens College.